 Anyone who’s ever had to move knows how stressful the process can be.
 For someone transitioning to assisted living, it can be even more difficult.
 Packing things up and deciding what to keep or toss is particularly hard for older adults because so many things often have memories attached to them.
 Allow them time to figure out what they want to keep and offer to store things that they might not be able to take with them.
 Forcing them to throw things away can make the entire process of transitioning to a senior care center that much harder for them.

 Schedule Your Visits to Their 55+ Community in Advance

 Many seniors transitioning to senior living communities fear being forgotten by their loved ones.
 It can feel as though you’re trying to get rid of them by putting them in a home to be cared for by someone else.
 We know that this isn’t your intention, but it’s important that you reassure your loved one that you’ll be there for them.
 Before the move even happens, schedule tentative weekly or bi-weekly visits to their senior living apartment so they know you’ll be coming back to see them.

 Holly Hall Can Help Care for Your Aging Loved One

-Our senior retirement community in Houston caters to the needs of our residents.
-We provide high-quality care and an active environment to encourage your loved one to enjoy all the benefits associated with retirement living.
+Our retirement community in Houston, Texas caters to the needs of our residents.
+We provide high-quality care and an active environment to encourage your loved one to enjoy all the benefits associated with retirement living and being a senior.
 If your loved one needs a great place to call home, then contact us today to set up a tour!